 Currently, the only algorithm provided by Figaro for reasoning about dynamic models is a vanilla particle filter.
 To create the particle filter, use

-val pf = ParticleFilter(u1, trans, numParticles)
+val pf = ParticleFilter(initial, trans, numParticles)

-where u1 is the initial universe, trans is the transition model, and numParticles is the number of particles the algorithm should produce at each time step.
+where intial is the initial universe, trans is the transition model (a function from Universe => Universe), and numParticles is the number of particles the algorithm should produce at each time step.

 One tricky aspect about using a particle filter is that the universes are produced by a function, so it is hard to get a handle on them to observe evidence.
 Instead, evidence is observed by referring to an element by name, which is the same in every universe.
 To specify evidence, we create an instance of the Evidence class.
 Evidence is an abstract class with three concrete subclasses: Condition, Constraint, and Observation, whose meaning should be clear from the name.
 For example, Observation specifies that an element takes on a particular value, as in Observation(true).
 Once we have created an item of evidence, we associate it with a name using the NamedEvidence class, for example with NamedEvidence(“f1”, Observation(true)).